Skip to main content

 Step 2 - Choose Qref and PFref values

-Choose Qref and Qref values which correspond to a "...5% step change to the Control System reference" (see above for note).
+Choose Qref and PFref values which correspond to a "...5% step change to the Control System reference" (see above for note).
 Note that PFref values may be in different units depending on your OEM model (e.g. radians, degrees, unitless).
 If required, edit the relevant Qref and PFref Commands.

 tip